openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

   Questions>`.

 * :ref:`Report a contribution<Report Discussion Misuse>` that is inappropriate
-  to the discussion moderation team.
+  to the discussion administration team.

 To select a feedback option, you use the icons at the top right of each post, response, or comment.
 When you move your cursor over these icons a label